This tender and fluffy keto chocolate cake is made with almond flour and frosted with a rich chocolate frosting.

 Variations

 - Serve the cake without frosting, dusted with powdered sweetener.
-It's excellent, and when not frosted, it can serve as a breakfast or snack cake.
+It's delicious, and when not frosted, it can serve as a breakfast or snack cake.

-- Use lighter frosting - this chocolate whipped cream is delicious.
+- Use lighter frosting - this chocolate whipped cream is really good!
 But use this wetter frosting immediately before serving the cake to prevent the cake from becoming soggy.

 - Add ⅓ cup of chocolate chips or chopped unsalted nuts to the batter.